 The goal is to learn more about CDGs (including PMM2-CDG).

 The clinical manifestations of CDGs are quite variable both within and among different types, and physicians from every specialty will likely encounter patients affected by glycosylation defects.
 The diagnosis of CDGs should be suspected in cases with neurological signs and symptoms of unknown etiology, or in any patient with multisystemic disease even in the absence of neurological features.
 Routine admissions of 3-5 days will occur annually or as required by changes in clinical symptomatology.

 - Lynne A Wolfe, C.R.N.P.
 (301) 443-8577 firstname.lastname@example.org

 Acetazolamide Efficacy in Ataxia in PMM2-CDG – Mayo Clinic Active, not recruiting

-Objective 1 (Primary): To determine the efficacy of acetazolamide in improving ataxia in patients with PMM2-CDG.
+The primary objective is to determine the efficacy of acetazolamide in improving ataxia in patients with PMM2-CDG.

-Natural History Study Protocol in PMM2-CDG (CDG-Ia) – Glycomine, Inc.
+Natural History Study Protocol in PMM2-CDG (CDG-Ia) – Glycomine, Inc. Active, not recruiting

 Subjects enrolled in this natural history study will be thoroughly examined for signs and symptoms of PMM2-CDG.
 Medical history, physical examination, laboratory testing and imaging studies will be performed during a single consultation.
 Follow-up will occur every 6 months at a minimum, depending on the standard of care at the investigator’s institution as well as the clinical status of the individual patient.
 All medical procedures are routine.
 No new therapy is offered as part of this study, and no change in the patients’ routine therapy is dictated by this protocol.
 No randomization will be performed.